 - Partnership agreements

 - Mentions from other websites

-If you’re starting out now with no experience, it’s normal that some of the above items may not be applicable to you but do keep them in your to-do list and try to gradually achieve them.
+If you’re starting out now with no experience, it’s normal that some of the above items may not apply to you, but do keep them on your to-do list and try to achieve them gradually.

 For example, do some work on a friend’s business website and ask them to send you a review or get a couple of digital marketing certifications from reputable companies.

 Use the results achieved by working on your own websites and showcase them as case studies on your business website.

 Do some guest posting on reputable websites and mention that on your homepage.